basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

     process_chunk_op.map(chunks)
 ```

-We thought: "Perfect!
-Each chunk will flow directly to its processor.
-No buffering!"

-Boy, were we wrong.

-**What actually happened:** Dagster collected ALL the dynamic outputs before even starting the downstream processing.
+**What actually happened:** Dagster collected all the dynamic outputs before even starting the downstream processing.
 For our test file with 2,932 chunks, this meant the entire file got loaded into memory anyway.

-*Memory usage: Scaled linearly with file size ❌*

-Back to the drawing board.
+Back to the drawing board 😅

----

-## Attempt 2: One Job Per Chunk (Or: Job Explosion)
+## Attempt 2: One job run per chunk

-Okay, so dynamic outputs buffer everything.
-What if we launch a separate job for each chunk?
+What if there were separate jobs for each chunk?
 That way, each job only handles one chunk.

 ```python
 # Sensor launches 2932 jobs (one per chunk)